Simon Le Bon: Solo excursions

 In late 2006, Le Bon became a member of Shinzou Sound, and took part in the Japan-based online manga project, Synesthesia, by co-writing the theme song "Nobody Knows" along with Nick Wood.

 In 2010, Le Bon collaborated on the song "Record Collection", the title track from Mark Ronson's third studio album.
 In the song, Le Bon is heard singing the chorus, along with Mark Ronson and hip hop artist Wiley.
 Ronson later produced Duran Duran's 2010 studio album All You Need Is Now, and 2015's Paper Gods.

 Since 2020, he has been hosting the music show WHOOOSH! with Katy Krassner.
-Originally on the Duran Duran website, the show moved to Spotify and then to Sirius XM where it airs on the Volume channel.
-The duo play eight songs per week and discuss them.
+Originally on the Duran Duran website, the show moved to Spotify and then to Sirius XM where it airs on The Spectrum channel 28.
+The duo play 11 songs per week and discuss them.
 Le Bon curates all the tracks.

+In 2024, LeBon appeared as a guest judge on season 6 of RuPaul's Drag Race UK.
+The lip-sync song chosen for the episode was "Girls on Film".

 Personal life

 In the early 1980s, Le Bon was engaged to his then longtime girlfriend, model-turned-actress Claire Stansfield.
-After breaking up with her, he wooed fashion model Yasmin Parvaneh.
+After breaking up with her, he dated fashion model Yasmin Parvaneh.
 Seeing her face in a magazine, he phoned her modelling agency to track her down and they married on 27 December 1985.
 Yasmin suffered two miscarriages, but the couple went on to have three daughters, including Amber.
 He became a grandfather in 2018.

 During Duran Duran's hiatus in 1985, Le Bon drew media attention when his maxi yacht, Drum, lost its keel and capsized during the Fastnet Race, just off Falmouth along the southern coast of Cornwall.
 Before being rescued, Le Bon and other crew members were trapped under the boat, inside the hull, for forty minutes.
 All of them were rescued by the Royal Navy, using a search and rescue (SAR) helicopter from 771 Naval Air Squadron based near Helston.
 The rescue earned the Rescue Diver, POACMN L Slater, a George Medal.
 Despite the accident, Le Bon and Drum went on to participate in the 1985–1986 Whitbread Round the World Race, coming in third overall in elapsed time.
 Le Bon and his partners eventually sold Drum; the events surrounding Drum and the races were chronicled in a 1989 movie entitled Drum – The Journey of a Lifetime and the book One Watch at a Time written by Drum's skipper, Skip Novak.